watkajtys/squidbot/curriculum/Phases/Phase_3_The_Engineer/Module_04_Signal_Processing/Module_04_Lecture.md

 ### **Theory**
 VIO algorithms solve for the Drone's position.
 But the Camera is mounted 3cm in front of the center.
 $ T_{body_cam} = [R | t] $
 If this is wrong, the math thinks the drone is "drifting" when it is just rotating.
+See [Theory 0.3: Calibration](../../../Library/01_Sensing_Estimation/Theory_0.3_Calibration_and_Extrinsics.md).

 ### **Lab Procedure**
 1.  **Translation ($t$):** Use digital calipers.
 Measure the distance (X, Y, Z) from the center of the Pi Zero (approx IMU location) to the center of the Camera Lens.